shitcodebykaushik/linux_tut/k8/Theory.md

 -  HTTP 1.1
    - This is json and xml based
 - Then HTTP 2
+- K8 can increase the scability the of the system .
 - Grpc
  - This is based on the rpc and protbuf .
  - It is good in multiplexing means that it can do bidirectional talks .